 This article was written in 2012 shortly after the arrival of Mick McCarthy as boss of ITFC

 The time before that we clung on for dear life every season until we got embarrassed at Old Trafford by one of the worse Man Utd sides to grace the premier league.
 And the idiots still chant we’re the pride of Anglia.
 No we are not!
-Ask the little bakers, builders, carpet fitters etc of Ipswich how much pride we had when bills went unpaid and businesses folded because we had to enter administration.
+Ask the bakers, builders, carpet fitters etc of Ipswich how much pride we had when bills went unpaid and businesses folded because we had to enter administration.

 That was classy.

 Next, we examine the inadequate players who have played on the esteemed Portman Road pitch.
 Following the departure of greats such as Mariner, Brazil, and Wark from our UEFA Cup squad, we were left with inferior players like Putney, Paz, Marshall, Pennyfather, and an aged Lee Chapman.
 Do you want me to continue?
 It’s absurd.